 Cattai National Park

-This one’s for the autumn leaf chaser with a friend who can’t keep still.
-The Cattai National Park has plenty of space for waterskiing, canoeing and bike riding; perfecto.
+About an hour north-west of Sydney, this one’s for the autumn leaf chaser with a friend who can’t keep still.
+Cattai National Park has plenty of space for waterskiing, canoeing, and bike riding.
 You and a friend can see all the autumnal beauty of the Hawkesbury River, or you know, a blur from a bike.
 Win!
 We recommend a camping weekend so you can wake up to one of the prettiest sights around.

-If there’s one place that knows, like really knows autumn, its Tumut.
+If there’s one place that knows—like really knows—autumn, it's Tumut.
 Since 1954, this Riverina town has held the Festival of the Falling Leaf, welcoming thousands of visitors over the event’s ten days.
-Four hundred and ten kilometers from Sydney, and at the foothills of the Snowy Mountains, Tumut boasts row upon row of golden poplars and a pretty sweet street parade.
+Situated at the foothills of the Snowy Mountains, Tumut boasts row upon row of golden poplars and a pretty sweet street parade.

-If ever there were a district with clear-cut seasons, it would be Bathurst (and maybe that one Sims expansion pack).
+If ever there were a district with clear-cut seasons, it would be Bathurst.
 Autumn in Bathurst is no less distinct, with vibrant colours crowning the town streets each day.
-Understanding a good thing when they see it, Bathurst’s Autumn Colours program runs from March to May and includes a number of events including heritage tours and Gold Crown Carnival.
+Understanding a good thing when they see it, Bathurst’s Autumn Colours program runs from March to May and includes a number of events like tours, walks, and talks.